 We believe school should offer children a calm orderly environment where learning is effective and children enjoy it.
 We will encourage and reward good behaviour and maintain clear rules that discourage disruption.

-Please download a copy of our Whole School Behaviour Policies.
+Please download a copy of our Behaviour and Ethos Policy

 The staff and governors at Ark Academy are committed to safeguarding the welfare of our pupils and to providing a safe environment with robust systems to ensure the safety and healthy development of all our pupils, within the academy and on related school trips and other activities.

-Mobile phones are not permitted during school time.
+The use of mobile phones is not permitted during school time.
 Children who travel to and from school independently may bring a mobile phone with them which must be handed in to the school office on arrival and collected at the end of the day.
+Parents must complete a form and meet with the head teacher to confirm their consent for children to walk home alone.
+Mobile phones should be a model that is less expensive, not a high-cost smartphone.
+While we can store the phones in a locked cupboard, we are not responsible for costs associated with damage or theft.
 Any mobile phones not handed in will be confiscated and returned to parents.

 Please see the Uniforms page for information about our uniform policies.